VernKavee/EGCO344_Github_Practice/README.md

 #EGCO344_GITHUB_PRACTICE_FORK
-hello
+Hello
-This is a test for a fork.
+This is a test message from fork.